winitzki/scall/tutorial/programming_dhall.md

 The primary design goal of Dhall is to replace various templating languages for JSON, YAML, and other configuration formats by a powerful and safe programming language.
 The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other considerations behind the design of Dhall.

-This book's view is that Dhall may be used as:
+This book views Dhall as:
-- a powerful templating system for flexible and strictly validated configuration files in JSON, YAML, and other text-based formats
+- a powerful templating system for flexible and strictly validated configuration files in JSON, YAML, and other text-based formats;
-- a formally specified and tested interpreter for a small purely functional programming language, useful for studying various language-independent aspects of advanced functional programming
+- a formally specified and tested interpreter for a small purely functional programming language, useful for studying various language-independent aspects of advanced functional programming;
-- a high-level scripting DSL for interfacing with a custom runtime that may implement side effects and other low-level details
+- a high-level scripting DSL for interfacing with a custom runtime that may implement side effects and other low-level details.

 The book focuses on the last two use cases.

-Although most code examples are in Dhall, much of the material of the book has a wider applicability.
+Although most of the code examples are in Dhall, much of the material of the book has a wider applicability.
 The book studies a certain flavor of purely functional programming without side effects and with guaranteed termination, which is known in the academic literature as "System Fω".
 That type system is the foundation of Haskell, Scala, and other advanced functional programming languages.